EclipseUtilities/Eclipse/uilibDocumentation.md

 EclipseLegacy:Section("Text to Display",true)

 --[[
-text : <string> : Text that is displayed on the section onTop : <boolvalue> : If this is the FIRST section you are making, set it to true, otherwise remove 'true' ]]
+text : <string> : Text that is displayed on the section. onTop : <boolvalue> : If this is the FIRST section you are making, set it to true, otherwise remove 'true'.
+]]
 ```